Request Free, One-on-one Academic Assessment

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Adrian students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Adrian students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Adrian District Curriculum Used in Our In-Home Tutoring Programs

 Adrian, Michigan is served educationally by Adrian Public Schools.
 The district’s facilities include four elementary schools, two middle schools, one high school, and one virtual academy.
 The school system is also home to a special pilot program called IB Open World Schools.
 The curriculum used by APS is shaped by the standards of the national Common Core initiative as well as the state’s educational objectives.
 The district prides itself in giving students a rigorous and relevant education that will make them productive citizens.

 We currently cover the following Adrian-area school district: Adrian Public Schools.